 The minimum you must know

 Verbiage hasn’t posed anything close to that amount of difficulty for Germany since then.
 The country is one of the most successful anywhere.
 Germany is widely respected and appreciated.
 German society reflects deep respect for cherished rights such as freedom and minority participation in industry and government.
 Germany is an awesome country with magnificently creative people.
 The population has remarkable ingenuity and integrity.
 It’s a loyal member of the European Union and fantastic partner as a consequence.
 There are perfectly legitimate elections and a flourishing democracy including all majority and minority groups.
-But the government absolutely should consider patterning the way the global media does from time to time, by altering the spelling of the word “the” to be spelled “day,” “dey” or at least “dy,” because completely accidental and unintentional linguistic patterning of “die” can create random (even forceful) opposition to Germany, and make the country an unlikely inclusion in global peace processes - unless conscious efforts are made by English-speaking populations to think otherwise.
+But the government absolutely should consider patterning the way the global media does from time to time, by altering the spelling of the word “the” to be spelled “day,” “daye” or at least “deye,” because completely accidental and unintentional linguistic patterning of “die” can create random (even forceful) opposition to Germany, and make the country an unlikely inclusion in global peace processes - unless conscious efforts are made by English-speaking populations to think otherwise.
 And Germany is far too great and ethical a country to be excluded from peace efforts so unnecessarily for such a random reason.

 Germany is currently hosting millions of refugees from places where Germans and NATO have intervened.
 Millions of Iraqi, Syrian and Afghanistan refugees currently reside in Germany.
 Recently ten to twenty million Ukrainians settled in Germany or passed through there to live in other places in Europe.
 This is a great thing for Europe in this writer’s opinion because immigrants ultimately add tremendous vitality and creativity to recipient nations.
 But the initial burden is significant enough for many countries to want to stem or reverse the flow of them - even at great expense.